How Do We Charge?

 The most frequently asked question we get from new clients is “How much do we charge”?
 Maybe a better question would be how much value do you provide?
-Our Value page for our extra goodies provided.
+See our Value page for our value statement and our standard no-charge customer support practices.

 Our prices are not sky high like some CPAs nor are we cheap-and-cheerful.
-We are somewhere in the middle and most definitely lower than most of the big 3 tax chains.
+We are somewhere in the middle and most definitely lower than most of the big 3 tax chains and CPAs, but we can’t compete price-wise with mom and pop shops (who may be very talented).

 We charge by the form.
-We've tried doing flat-fee "transparent" pricing, but a couple things surfaced: 1) it's not fair to charge someone with 2 forms the same as someone with, say, 6 or 10 forms, 2) clients don't realize they have or need certain forms until their appointment interview uncovers the need for additional, perhaps complicated IRS documentation, and lastly...
+We've tried doing flat-fee "transparent" pricing, but a problem surfaced…It was almost impossible to do it right.
+Why?
+A couple of things: 1) it's not fair to charge someone with 2 forms the same as someone with, say, 6 or 10 forms, 2) clients don't realize they have or need certain forms until their appointment interview uncovers the need for additional, perhaps complicated IRS documentation, and3) every form requires knowledge of a different section of the tax code.
+If you don't know the ins and outs of the form, refund money can be left on the table (we recently redid tax returns for 3 years saving more than $21,000 for one client whose previous accountant was unaware of the loophole).

 Here’s some very rough pricing estimates for different types of returns:

-Self-Employeds/UBER/Lyft: These run about $350 - $450 and include business use of car, business use of home, business meal deductions, depreciation of equipment (as needed), a thorough interview to get at all the deductions possible, and simple book keeping/data tallying.
+Self-Employed/UBER/Lyft: These run about $350-$425 and include business use of car, business use of home, business meal deductions, depreciation of equipment (as needed), a thorough interview to get at all the deductions possible, and simple bookkeeping/data tallying.
+Be sure to bring in your tax forms from the Apps as well as printing out your annual work summary pages.

-Rental Property Returns: These will run about $400 - $500 depending on how your rental is managed and how title is held.
+Rental Property Returns: These will run about $400-$500 depending on how your rental is managed and how title is held and whether you also are itemizing your own home ownership property tax and mortgage.
 It includes interviewing you thoroughly to capture all expenses, depreciation calculations, tracking depreciation and basis so when/if you are ready to sell the numbers are available to determine your taxable profit.
+It will also include the IRS required loss carry-forward forms and/or the very beneficial QBI Investment deductions.

-Returns with Stocks and Investments: These can run from $325 to $500 depending on the nature, number and type of stocks and investments you have and whether you are receiving K-1s and takes into consideration that usually tax payers with stocks and investments have a wide variety of other forms like interest, dividends, social security, and such.
+Returns with Stocks and Investments: These can run from $325-$500 depending on the nature, number and type of stocks and investments you have and whether you are receiving K-1s and takes into consideration that usually tax payers with stocks and investments have a wide variety of other forms like interest, dividends, social security, and are also itemizing property taxes and home mortgages and such (if not, this will come in at a much lower price).

-LLC/Corporate Returns: These returns start at $600.00--$750 if they require a balance sheet.
-Prices will also vary depending on other forms required like depreciation for equipment purchases, sales of assets, owner ship transfers, etc.
+LLC/Corporate Returns: These returns start at $600.00-$750 if they require a balance sheet.
+Prices will also vary depending on other forms required like depreciation for equipment purchases, sales of assets, owner ship transfers, etc. Reminder, unless you are a single-member LLC, these returns will require you to also file a separate personal return which given that it has a K1 in it as these returns do, will end up being a long-form personal tax return.

 Why don’t we charge a flat rate?

-More and more accountants are trying to offer more price transparency with sort of variable flat pricing, I do not mean to convey that these firms are in the above category.
+More and more accountants are trying to offer more price transparency (as arewe) with sort of variable flat pricing.
+We do not mean to convey that these firms are in the above category.

 Percentage of Refund